The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Switzerland: Nina Müller of Cosa Travel Ltd.

 Neuchâtel.
 Tucked away near the French border, its old town looks to be “carved from butter,” as Alexandre Dumas once described the golden sandstone buildings, and it has a wide-angle view of the Alps and its own lake.
 But Neuchâtel isn’t just a pretty face: it’s also a base for exploring the relatively unknown Val de Travers, with its white limestone cliffs and potent green drink, a.k.a. absinthe.

 Bavona Valley.
 Here is the perfect place to escape the modern world.
 There is no electricity, and many houses don’t even have modern plumbing.
-This valley of almost-tamed wilderness, with its sheer cliffs, high waterfalls, and giant landslides, is populated only in summer and is a well-kept secret that we love to share with our travelers.
+This valley of almost-tamed wilderness, with its sheer cliffs, high waterfalls, and giant landslides, is populated only in summer and is a well-kept secret.

 How to spend a lazy Sunday